idenisovs/timesheet/README.md

 ## Versions

+- `3.1.5` - In Weekly Overview, added an option to expand the activities list of an issue;
-- `3.1.4` - Fixed bug when Infinite Scroll is not triggered for Daily Activities View.
-Added preloader for Week List, it helps to fulfill screen so the next Scrolled event from user side is got triggered;
+- `3.1.4` - Fixed a bug where Infinite Scroll was not triggered in the Daily Activities View.
+Added a preloader for the Week List, which ensures the screen is filled, triggering the next scroll event from the user;
 - `3.1.3` - In Daily Activities Page, added support for Infinite Scroll feature;
 - `3.1.2` - In Weekly Overview, display the list of general activities (not related to any Issue);
 - `3.1.1` - In Weekly Overview, display the percents of completed Week in Weekly Overview instead of hardcoded value 100%;